guttih/Glosur/Gulp_uglify-concat-jshint_ecma6.md

-#How to minify ecmascript 6 files
+#How to minify ecmascript 6 files and jshint them
 Jubb